 The retirement pot holds your strict retirement savings.
 From 1 September 2024, two-thirds of your monthly contributions will go into your retirement pot.
 You will not be able to withdraw any money from this pot until retirement age.
 When you retire, this money must be used to buy a pension product, it usually cannot be taken as cash.

-There will be a once-off transfer of 10% of your existing retirement savings from your vested pot of your pension, provident, retirement annuity or preservation fund into your savings pot.
+There will be a once-off transfer of 10% of your existing retirement savings from your vested pot of your pension, provident, retirement annuity or preservation fund into your savings pot on 1 September 2024.
 This is so that you have a starting value in your savings pot, otherwise it would start at zero.
 The amount transferred will be a maximum of R30 000, so on 1 September you will see a balance in your savings pot of anything up to R30 000.

 By law, all members of registered retirement funds must participate in the two-pot system, but there are some exceptions.
 The two-pot system will apply to you unless you are a pensioner, a member of an unclaimed benefit fund, or a member of a beneficiary fund.
 If you are a member of a provident fund and you were over the age of 55 on 1 March 2021, and you are still a member of the same provident fund, then you have a choice to either opt in to the two-pot system or continue to opt out.